thea1210/Sokobot/README.md

-# Description
+# Sokobot
 This repository showcases a SOKOBOT, an artificial intelligence algorithm for a bot that plays Sokoban.
-Sokoban is a classic Japanese puzzle game.
-It was created by Horiyuki Imabayashi and was first published by Thinking Rabbit in 1981.
-The name Sokoban (倉庫番) translates to “warehouse keeper”.
-It is a grid-based puzzle game where players organize crates in a warehouse.
+Sokoban is a classic Japanese puzzle game where the player must push crates to target locations on a grid.
 The game has been ported to numerous platforms, inspiring countless unofficial clones For [Example](https://www.mathsisfun.com/games/sokoban.html).
+The game poses a challenge for automated solvers due to its large branching factor and dead-ends.
+This implementation uses the A* algorithm to solve the puzzles.

 ## How to Run
 - Open terminal